 To mitigate the liquidity risk and associated losses of business and brand value opportunities; the Group, where possible, keeps sufficient liquid assets in all business conditions.
 The Group refrains from funding its long term capital requirements through short term borrowings and related party current account transactions.
 Currently the long term projects are funded from long term or revolving borrowings only.
 The Group also has a dynamic cash flow assessment policy and system by which it can estimate and plan the maturities as well as required resources to meet such obligations.

-The total weighted average effective annual commission rate for the year ended 31 December 2018 is 6.88% (31 December 2017: 6.95%)
+The total weighted average effective annual commission rate for the period ended 31 December 2019 is 6.85% (31 December 2018: 6.88%)